MicrosoftDocs/windows-itpro-docs/windows/manage/appv-about-appv.md

 </tr>
 <tr class="even">
 <td align="left"><p>Upgrading from App-V 4.x</p></td>
 <td align="left"><p>You must first upgrade to App-V 5.0.
-You cannot upgrade directly from App-V 4.x to App-V 5.1.
-For more information, see:</p>
+You cannot upgrade directly from App-V 4.x to App-V. For more information, see:</p>
 <ul>
 <li><p>“Differences between App-V 4.6 and App-V 5.0” in [About App-V 5.0](https://technet.microsoft.com/en-us/itpro/mdop/appv-v5/about-app-v-50.md)</p></li>
 <li><p>[Planning for Migrating from a Previous Version of App-V](appv-planning-for-migrating-from-a-previous-version-of-appv.md)</p></li>